m-ramchandran/rCCWF/README.md

 ## Working with Single Datasets

-For a single dataset that needs to be clustered:
+For a single dataset that needs to be clustered (set cluster_ind = TRUE in this case):

 ``` r
 # Combine training data